Attraction tickets | TicketLens

 tickets

-Tickets cost €13 for adults or €19.50 with a guided tour.
-Entry costs €2 for EU citizens aged 18 to 25.
-Free entry is available for EU citizens under the age of 18 and for EU citizens who are disabled and one companion.
-A booking fee of €2 applies to all bookings with the exception of those for disabled visitors.
+Tickets cost €13 for adults and €19.50 when including a guided tour.
+Entry is available for €2 for EU citizens between the ages of 18 and 25.
+Visitors under the age of 18 and EU citizens who are disabled plus one accompanying person can enter free of charge.
+A reservation fee of €2 is mandatory for all bookings, excluding those for disabled visitors.
+Ticket purchases may require a reservation fee regardless of the ticket type.

 how to get there